 Open up an excel spreadsheet and start your budget list.
 Try to create it starting from the 1st of the month.
 Include these expenses:

 - Health insurance

 This list should be all of the things that you can set up an automatic payment if you haven’t done so already.
 Many of these utilities and card companies will have penalties if you miss payments, so set up auto pay directly from your checking account for the withdrawals.
 Then organize by week and try to spread out your payments where possible.

 For example, most rent is paid on the 1st or the 15th of every month.
 Depending on that date, create credit card payments accordingly so it is evenly spread out.
 You can usually do this easily online at the card companies’ website or by giving them a call.
 Then, you will have extra money each paycheck rather than having to roll over that amount to the next week to pay the big bills.

 Once this is complete, sum up the total of these bills and see how much is left over.
 Most people are surprised by what they find and are thinking, where did all of my money go this month?

 This brings me to the next step of serious saving.
-I use my debit card for practically every purchase, which most people do nowadays, so a perfect history of your spending habits are right on your bank statements.
+I use my debit card for practically every purchase, which most people do nowadays, so a perfect history of my spending habits are right on my bank statements.

 - Eating out